ICURY: Tokenizing the Dominant Open Content Syndication Network in the E-commerce Market

 - certain protection in case of a lost wallet key or hacks

-With regard to legal environments: even if the token is not seen as a security under Dutch and EU law, it might still be seen as a security under US law, as the criteria in the US are more wide.
-In other jurisdictions, like China, Vietnam and Singapore, ICOs are even forbidden.
+With regard to legal environments: even if the token is not seen as a security under Dutch and EU law, it might still be seen as a security under US law, as the criteria in the US are more broad.
+In other jurisdictions, like China, and Vietnam, ICOs are even forbidden.
 It’s advisable to exclude jurisdictions where the token can be seen as a security or an ICO is forbidden from an ICO process, or come to terms with the respective regulator.

 ICURY is introduced as a token to be used in the Icecat product content syndication network.
 The use case of the token starts with accepting the token as pre-pay at a minimum value by Icecat, which is a profitable and fast-growth company with substance.
 When tokens are used to empower decentralized content syndication processes, it’s likely to be of help in resolving the production bottleneck regarding PDSs.
-To realize the dream of having all products and services in the world described in all languages and for all markets, and incentify intelligent PDS creation and independent POQ checks.
+To realize the dream of having all products and services in the world described in all languages and for all markets, and incentify intelligent PDS creation and independent POQ checks, the results of which are to be stored in Icecat’s own POQ blockchain.
 For the long term success of the syndication network, it might be critical to mitigate control risks and decentralize the definition of the networks taxonomy and POQ standards as well.

 In case of an Icecat ICO, it’s clarified that upon its successful IPO, it would be able to meet most, if not all, criteria for a “good” ICO, although this is not a guarantee of success of course.
 Under Dutch law, the token is not seen as a security, but it might still be seen as a security under US SEC law.